Vokuar/Jagex-Launcher-ClientSwitcher-for-OSRS/README.md

 1. Download the repository to your computer.
 2. Open the repository directory and run the 'ClientSwitcher.cmd' file.
 3. Select the client that you want to run from the pop-up window by typing the corresponding number for the client.
-4. open jagex launcher and select runelite depending on your selected client it should run runelite or hdos.
+4. this should switch the files to run the respective client.
+5. Launch the Jagex launcher and select the OSRS game.
+6. The selected client (RuneLite or HDOS) will now launch with the Jagex launcher.

 ## Issues & Troubleshooting

-If you encounter any issues during the installation process, try the following troubleshooting tips:
+If you encounter any issues during the switching process, try the following troubleshooting tips:

 - Make sure you're using the correct version of JRE (32-bit or 64-bit) for your system.
 - Check to see if the client you wish to run is already installed on your computer.